 OK, fellow “Downtown Abbey” addicts, I managed to find a connection between the TV series and the subject of my biography in progress, the 19th-century American travel writer Eliza Ruhamah Scidmore.
 The line runs through Cora Grantham (Elizabeth McGovern), the American-born mistress of Downton Abbey.

 Julian Fellowes, the show’s writer, has said Cora was meant to represent the many rich American heiresses of the late 19th century who married into the British aristocracy.
 The press dubbed them “dollar princesses.”

 The most famous of them was Mary Leiter, who led a glamorous life as Lady Curzon.
 Her father was a wealthy dry goods merchant from Chicago who made a fortune in partnership with the department store mogul Marshall Field.

 Fellowes stressed that he didn’t model Cora specifically on Mary Leiter.
 But there are many parallels in their lives.
-And Eliza Scidmore’s world intersected with that of Mary Leiter.
+Eliza Scidmore knew Mary Leiter as a young debutante in Washington.

 In an interview with the New York Times, Fellowes described his vision of Cora Grantham:

 “Cora hasn’t come from some elegant Long Island, Daughters of the Revolution thing.
 Her father made a lot of money, and now she’s here.
 It gives her a robustness and it explains why increasingly, as the century goes on, she doesn’t feel she has to constantly align herself with aristocratic prejudices and principles.”

-Eliza Scidmore was working as a newspaper correspondent in Washington when Mary became a popular young socialite.
-Eliza covered Mary’s comings and goings for the society pages.
+Eliza Scidmore was working as a newspaper correspondent in Washington when Mary Leiter became a popular young socialite.
+Eliza covered Mary’s comings and goings for the newspapers.

-Mary’s British husband, George Curzon, was a member of Parliament and heir to a barony when they married in 1895.
+In 1895 Mary married George Curzon, a member of the British Parliament and heir to a barony.
 His family home was Kedleston Hall, in Derbyshire — quite impressive, though architecturally different from the multi-towered Highclere Castle used as a stand-in for the Grantham estate in “Downton Abbey.”

-When Lord Curzon was made the viceroy of India in 1898, Mary became the “vicereine,” the highest position an American — man or woman —had ever held in the British Empire.
+When Lord Curzon was made the viceroy of India in 1898, Mary became the “vicereine.”
+No American woman — or man — had ever held so high a position in the British Empire.